jonbra/jonbra.github.io/_resources/abel/01-intro.md

 {% include base_path %}

-Here I will share some of the Unix scripts and workflows we are using in our group for running analyses on the Abel super computer at the University of Oslo.
+Here I will share some of the scripts and workflows we are using in our group for running analyses on the Abel super computer at the University of Oslo.

 Please drop me a comment if you find any errors or room for improvement (there will be plenty because I am quite a noob when it comes to programming).